Most patients who visit for the first time do so for lower back pain, neck pain, and headaches.

 “Chiropractors are quite successful in making patients dependent on them.
 I have never heard of a patient being told he or she has a normal spine on a first visit to one of these practitioners.
 There are always subluxations.
 Most patients are told they must come in for regular manipulation to make the adjustment ‘hold.’
 The tendency of chiropractors [is] to seduce patients into long and costly therapy” (Can You Trust Your Doctor, p.
 235).

 There are various types of chiropractors today.
-The article on “Chiropractic” in the Citizendium divides them into four categories:
+An article on “Chiropractic” in the Citizendium divides them into four categories:

-TRADITIONAL STRAIGHTS deal with subluxation and promote a broad scepticism toward childhood vaccination, pharmacology, and medical care.
+TRADITIONAL STRAIGHTS deal with subluxation and “innate intelligence” and promote a broad skepticism toward childhood vaccination, pharmacology, and medical care.

 OBJECTIVE STRAIGHTS also focus on correcting subluxations, but they encourage their patients to consult medical physicians when necessary.